France with Kids: Hidden Gems for Unforgettable Family Adventures

 Car-Free Voie Verte Routes

-These green ways are a real gem.
+These green ways are a real gem and another reason why cycling is perfect for kid friendly France adventures.
 They’re usually built on old railway lines or along canals and rivers, meaning they’re pretty flat and incredibly scenic.
 The best part?
 No cars.
 This gives you so much peace of mind when you’re cycling with children.
 You can stop whenever you like, let the kids run around a bit, and just soak in the surroundings without worrying about traffic.
 We’ve used them in various regions, and they always feel safe and well-maintained.
-It’s a great way to connect with the local landscape and discover charming villages you might otherwise miss.
+It’s a great way to connect with the local landscape and discover charming villages that showcase family friendly France beyond the major tourist destinations.

 - Safety First: Completely car-free paths mean less stress for parents.